BrianSong/JayPath/docs/it1_dap.md

 - Build a server with Node.js; set up needed APIs.
 - Contact with the Registrar to obtain SIS api read permission.
 - Store courses in database.

+# Retrospective

+- have/have not delivered
+- challenges
+- plan for improvement in it2

+In terms of development on the front end, familiarizing ourselves with Javascript and React was the major challenge encountered.
+The quick tutorial on the
+React official website helped us a lot by walking us through a tic-tac-toe game implementation, illustrating the pros and cons of different designs and providing a general overview what React developers should epxect.
+Since the output for this iteration is relatively simple, we were able to deliver all that was needed.
+Upon acquiring inputs from the user, our implementation fetches data from the backend and redirects user to different pages based the specific input values.
+For subsequent iterations, we will build upon the current framework by allowing more inputs from the user, constructing a calendar view for the course recommendations, and most importantly posting data to the backend to accomodate a variety of user inputs.